 RFPs get sent out for everything from construction projects to professional service contracts —such as for the provision of accounting, consultancy, or legal services.

 Because RFPs can represent lucrative and ongoing sources of work, many firms have a well-defined RFP response process along with dedicated bid / pursuit teams whose responsibility it is to enter RFP responses.
 As with many activities, consistency is key.
-Firms that can really master the RFP response process and stick with it for the long haul can give themselves a leg-up in actually securing contracts.
+Firms that can really master the RFP response process and stick with it for the long haul can give themselves a leg-up in responding to RFPs and actually securing contracts.

 Some good news; microsites are ideal vehicles to communicate your response to an RFP.
 RFPs are weighty but require responses that are highly personalized and well thought out – without being boring.